wavemaker/docs/learn/on-premise/getting-started.md

 - If you would like to host source code in your own VCS, then you may have to provide details during the setup, such as username, password, access token of the VCS.
 Currently, we support Bitbucket, Gitlab, Github.
 Wavemaker ships with Gitlab as Default VCS.
 - Wavemaker ships DB based authentication as default.
 You can configure your own SSO for the platform.
 Currently, we support OpenID Connect, LDPA, CAS protocols.

 ## The Process

-When you have all the prerequisites ready, as per the schedule, our team will get in touch with you.
+When you have all the prerequisites ready.
 The setup may take 60-90 minutes approximately.

 ### Steps

 ---

-#### Step-1: Launch instanaces
+#### Step-1: Prepare Infrastructure

-#### Step-2: Login to the platform instance
+#### Step-2: SSH to the platform instance

 #### Step-3: Start the setup process